ray-project/enhancements/reps/2023-8-18-ray-on-spark-autoscaling.md

 I propose to set it to zero.
 Ray worker node launching is very quick, and setting it to zero increases cluster resources utilization ratio especially when the Ray on spark cluster is often idle.

+#### Apache/spark dynamic resource allocation also supports Spark over Kubernetes/Yarn, can we make Ray on spark autoscaling supports Spark over Kubernetes/Yarn ?

+It is doable, but currently Ray on spark only supports apache/spark standalone mode.
+Once Ray on spark supports Spark over Kubernetes/Yarn, we can make Ray on spark autoscaling feature support it.